 The possible list of needs is so extensive that I wouldn’t even try to list most of them.

-Smart CCTV camera and surveillance systems
+Smart cameras and home security systems

 While some feel that this is becoming a problem and is gradually taking away our privacy rights, others feel that these features help provide an extra layer of security.